Cawein Gallery Hosts The Collective by Robyn Johnsen

 “A Tiding is one of the paintings where I was taking pictures of women that were leaning or in a position that when the background was removed would look awkward because the support (a chair...) had been removed,” said Johnsen.
 “There is much that could be read into this.
 The collective word for a group of magpies is a tiding.
 Whether the figure is a part of that collective, being tormented by it, or oblivious to it is open to interpretation.”

-The gallery is located in Scott Hall on Pacific’s Forest Grove Campus.
+The gallery is located in Pacific Hall on Pacific’s Forest Grove Campus.
 Artwork will remain on display through Nov.
 11 during the gallery’s open hours, 10-5 p.m.
 Monday through Friday.

 Admission is free, and the gallery and reception are open to the public.